A Hands-On Approach to Understanding and Using Actuarial Models

 After an introduction to the R language, the book is divided into four parts.
 The first one addresses methodology and statistical modeling issues.
 The second part discusses the computational facets of life insurance, including life contingencies calculations and prospective life tables.
 Focusing on finance from an actuarial perspective, the next part presents techniques for modeling stock prices, nonlinear time series, yield curves, interest rates, and portfolio optimization.
 The last part explains how to use R to deal with computational issues of nonlife insurance.

 Taking a do-it-yourself approach to understanding algorithms, this book demystifies the computational aspects of actuarial science.
 It shows that even complex computations can usually be done without too much trouble.
-Datasets used in the text are available in an R package (CASdatasets) from CRAN.
+Datasets used in the text are available in an R package (CASdatasets).

 Introduction Arthur Charpentier and Rob Kaas